filippodaniotti/DL-domain-adaptation/README.md

 | Giovanni | Ambrosi | 232252 | giovanni.ambrosi@studenti.unitn.it |
 | Filippo | Daniotti | 232087 | filippo.daniotti@studenti.unitn.it |

+# Notebooks
+In the [notebooks](notebooks/) directory you will find two items:
+* [domain_ataptation.ipynb](notebooks/domain_adaptation.ipynb): contains the delivered code for the actual project; you can also access [here](https://colab.research.google.com/drive/1gHuVmc-eliiw63bhxs-GCMvgKh7kCt7W?usp=sharing) as read-only the working copy we used in our drive
+* [scrapped_approaches.ipynb](notebooks/scrapped_approaches.ipynb): contains some code we wrote but later scrapped from the main notebook

-# How to run
+## How to run
+This instructions refer only to the [domain_ataptation.ipynb](notebooks/domain_adaptation.ipynb) notebook
 1. Make sure to check the `Configuration` cell
-2. Ensure you have the `Adaptiope.zip` archive in the correct path
+2. Ensure you have the `Adaptiope.zip` archive in the correct path (get it [here](https://gitlab.com/tringwald/adaptiope))
 3. Run the setup cell groups:
     * initial setup
     * dataset preparation